LaurentRDC/npstreams/docs/source/conventions.rst

     * Routines are named after their closest equivalent in :mod:`numpy` and :mod:`scipy`.
     * Routines with names starting with 'i' (e.g. :func:`iprod`) return a generator.
     * Routines with names starting with 'p' (e.g. :func:`pmap`) can be parallelized.
 The default behavior is always to not use multiple cores.
+For example, the default behavior of :func:`pmap` is to behave like :func:`map`.

 Axis Conventions
 ----------------